newt0/defaimint/pitch/elevenlabs-script.md

 ### 🧠 TECH: Built on Solana

-“NFT = AI-agent isn’t just a concept.
+NFT = AI-agent isn’t just a concept.
 It’s real — and only possible on Solana.

 Metaplex-Execute gives each NFT its own private key.